I'll Stand by You: Critical reception

-Larry Flick from Billboard magazine wrote that Chrissie Hynde "returns with a worn, but warm vocal that evokes a powerful, moving presence."
+Billboard magazine wrote that Chrissie Hynde "returns with a worn, but warm vocal that evokes a powerful, moving presence."
 Steve Baltin from Cashbox felt that "from the opening note, this song oozes "nice".
 Hard to believe this is the same Chrissie Hynde who, in the song 'Precious', once told the world to "fuck off".
 Fourteen years ago, what drew people to her was the conviction she sang with.
 Though this song has a decidedly different tone, the feeling is as strong as ever.
 In addition, Hynde's singing has grown to where she can wail with the best of them, as she does here against a backdrop that increases perfectly with the rising emotion in her voice."
 Ken Tucker from Entertainment Weekly stated that the singer "matches form with content again and again" on the album, noting that she is "pledging solemn faithfulness to a loved one on the somber anthem".

 Irish Evening Herald opined that the song "showcases an updated Pretenders' sound."
 Linda Ryan from the Gavin Report declared it one of the album's "beautiful, heart-stopping ballads", adding that it "will be a monster hit in a variety of formats."
 Caroline Sullivan from The Guardian remarked its "simple vow".
 Chuck Campbell from Knoxville News Sentinel viewed it as "straightforward and endearing".
 In his weekly UK chart commentary, James Masterton wrote, "Stand by to have your heartstrings tugged."
 He explained that it is "a gorgeous ballad of the kind Ms Hynde can churn out easily if she puts her mind to it.
 A potential classic to rival '2000 Miles' and the ode to motherhood that was their last chart hit, the track may well rise further."
 Caren Myers from Melody Maker deemed it "an unsurprising single which works better as a humble track", while Paul Mathur called it the "worst track" of the album.

 Pan-European magazine Music & Media named it "this spring's biggest ballad", adding, "Such symmetry between big time sensuality, kitsch, pathos and wall of sound!"
 Alan Jones from Music Week gave it a score of four out of five and named it Pick of the Week, writing, "Unlike Pretenders' hits of the past it is slightly formulaic but it nonetheless a seductively swaying rock anthem."
 People Magazine deemed it the "weakest track" of the album, describing it as "an anthem of blind support."
 Sandwell Evening Mail viewed it as "excellent".
 Paul Evans from Rolling Stone stated that Hynde "nails devotion" on the song, "and like any master, makes it all seem easy."
 Roy Wilkinson from Select wrote that it "may have a lighter-wielding tendency that should keep a few OPEC members smiling".